dell/csm-docs/content/docs/csidriver/installation/operator/powermax.md

   driver-config-params.yaml: |
     CSI_LOG_LEVEL: "debug"
     CSI_LOG_FORMAT: "JSON"
+---
+apiVersion: v1
+kind: ConfigMap
+metadata:
+  name: node-topology-config
+  namespace: test-powermax
+data:
+  topologyConfig.yaml: |
+    # allowedConnections contains a list of (node, array and protocol) info for user allowed configuration
+    # For any given storage array ID and protocol on a Node, topology keys will be created for just those pair and
+    # every other configuration is ignored
+    # Please refer to the doc website about a detailed explanation of each configuration parameter
+    # and the various possible inputs
+    allowedConnections:
+      # nodeName: Name of the node on which user wants to apply given rules
+      # Allowed values:
+      # nodeName - name of a specific node
+      # * -  all the nodes
+      # Examples: "node1", "*"
+      - nodeName: "node1"
+        # rules is a list of 'StorageArrayID:TransportProtocol' pair. ':' is required between both value
+        # Allowed values:
+        # StorageArrayID:
+        #   - SymmetrixID : for specific storage array
+        #   - "*" :- for all the arrays connected to the node
+        # TransportProtocol:
+        #   - FC : Fibre Channel protocol
+        #   - ISCSI : iSCSI protocol
+        #   - "*" - for all the possible Transport Protocol
+        # Examples: "000000000001:FC", "000000000002:*", "*:FC", "*:*"
+        rules:
+          - "000000000001:FC"
+          - "000000000002:FC"
+      - nodeName: "*"
+        rules:
+          - "000000000002:FC"
+    # deniedConnections contains a list of (node, array and protocol) info for denied configurations by user
+    # For any given storage array ID and protocol on a Node, topology keys will be created for every other configuration but
+    # not these input pairs
+    deniedConnections:
+      - nodeName: "node2"
+        rules:
+          - "000000000002:*"
+      - nodeName: "node3"
+        rules:
+          - "*:*"
 ```

 Note:
  - `dell-csi-operator` does not support the installation of CSI PowerMax ReverseProxy as a sidecar to the controller Pod.
-This facility is
-    only present with `dell-csi-helm-installer`.
+This facility is only present with `dell-csi-helm-installer`.
  - `Kubelet config dir path` is not yet configurable in case of Operator based driver installation.
  - Also, snapshotter and resizer sidecars are not optional to choose, it comes default with Driver installation.